tlecoz/xShader/README.md

 ```

 doing that, you can use the word "time" in the vertex shader and in the fragment shader without doing anything else.
+It may sounds like nothing but it's damn confortable to use compared to the need to create a name for the buffer/uniform and another for the varying.

 Now, if you want to update the value of the time variable, it could be usefull to keep a reference of that uniform into an object.
 You can do it like that